 A legislative solution

-FMR is working with a diverse coalition of organizations to push legislation that would help reduce chloride use statewide.
-The three-step legislative strategy will include smart salting training, liability protection for road salt applicators, and funding to research and develop eco-friendlier alternatives.
+FMR is working with a diverse coalition of organizations to push legislation that would help reduce chloride use statewide through training, liability protection for private de-icing applicators, and funding to research and develop more eco-friendly alternatives.

-FMR River Guardians will be the first to know about opportunities to help advance this legislation during the coming 2018 legislative session.
+FMR River Guardians have been weighing in to support this legislation.
 (If you're not one already, we encourage you to sign up!
-River Guardians are also invited to special events, including happy hours, where we discuss important legislative and metro river corridor issues.)
+River Guardians are also invited to special events, including happy hours (now virtual), where we discuss important legislative and metro river corridor issues.)

 What you can do now

 We all probably use way too much salt on driveways and sidewalks.
 According to Wisconsin’s Be Salt WIse!
 Campaign, just a coffee mug of salt is enough to treat an entire 20-foot driveway or 60-70 feet of sidewalk.
 Please salt accordingly!

 Other steps you can take to reduce chloride pollution include: